ahsan598/devops-projects-hands-on/docker/drupal-docker-image/README.md

 ---

-### 🚀 Steps I Followed
+### 🚀 Project Overview: Dockerized Drupal with Bootstrap

-1. 📦 Dockerfile - Custom Drupal Image with Bootstrap Theme
+1. 📦 Dockerfile – Building a Custom Drupal Image

-> ✅ Best Practice: Keeping layers minimal, cleaning cache, avoiding unnecessary layers (like extra RUN commands), setting correct file permissions, and not installing directly on host.
+> Keeping layers minimal, cleaning cache, avoiding unnecessary layers (like extra RUN commands), setting correct file permissions, and not installing directly on host.

-2. 🧩 docker-compose.yml - Multi-Service App
+1. 🧩 docker-compose.yml – Orchestrating Services

-> ✅ Best Practice:
-> - Used volumes for Drupal data and database to persist across restarts.
+> - Used volumes for drupal data and database to persist across restarts.
 > - `depends_on` helps with service startup order (though not health-check based).
 > - Built `drupal` image from local Dockerfile, tagged as custom-drupal.